 You may have noticed a Bitcoin ATM next to a traditional ATM in a convenience store, restaurant, or another retail outlet.
 Bitcoin is hot, and these cryptocurrency ATMs are popping up around the globe.

-Bitcoin ATMs are easy to use.
+Bitcoin machines are easy to use.
 They make it possible for anyone to buy and sell Bitcoin safely and securely.

 If you’ve wondered how a Bitcoin ATM works, we have some answers.
 After reading this, you’ll be ready for your first Bitcoin ATM transaction.